-Inverness, the city in the Highlands, is an important centre for trade and commerce and a vital transport hub for the whole Highlands & Islands region.
+Inverness is the UK’s most northerly city and established ‘capital’ of the Highlands.
 Inverness is a dynamic, fast-growing city with an abundance of natural assets, amenities, and an outstanding location.
 The population of Inverness increased by almost 20% between 2001 and 2011, and was recently ranked fifth out of all British cities for its quality of life – the highest of any Scottish city.

 The city is also a gateway to many of Scotland’s major tourism destinations including Culloden Battlefield, Cairngorms National Park and Urquhart Castle, located on the shores of nearby Loch Ness.
-For golfers, Castle Stuart Golf Links is rapidly establishing itself as one of the World’s finest golf courses; having hosted the Scottish Open championship three times since 2011, the European Tour Event is again returning to Inverness in 2016.
-There are a further 3 championship golf courses in the area including The Nairn Golf Club, Royal Dornoch and Spey Valley.
+The Visit Inverness and Loch Ness website provides a comprehensive guide to this beautiful part of Scotland and an insight into the rich history and culture of the area.
+For golfers, Castle Stuart Golf Links has rapidly established itself as one of the World’s finest golf courses, having hosted the Scottish Open championship four times (in 2011, 2012, 2013 and 2016) and in June 2016 plans were approved for the development of a new 18-hole Arnold Palmer Tribute course.
+There are a number of excellent golf courses in the surrounding area including another 3 championship venues in The Nairn Golf Club, Royal Dornoch and Spey Valley.
 The Highlands can also boast two football teams in the Scottish Premier League, a range of major fashion retailers such as M&S, Next, H&M, Debenhams and Eden Court Theatre, one of the largest multi-purpose arts venues in Scotland.